Boops

 Boops /ˈboʊ.ɒps/ is a genus of marine ray-finned fishes belonging to the family Sparidae, the seabreams and porgies.
-There are two species in this genus, one in the Western Atlantic and Mediterranean, and the other in the Western Indian Ocean.
+There are two species in this genus, one in the Eastern Atlantic and Mediterranean, and the other in the Western Indian Ocean.

 Taxonomy

 Boops was first proposed as a genus in 1814 by the French zoologist Georges Cuvier with Sparus boops being its type species by "absolute tautonymy".
 This taxon is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
 Some authorities classify this genus in the subfamily Boopsinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.

 Etymology

 Boops derives from the Ancient Greek βό (bo) meaning 'ox' and ὤψ (ops) meaning 'eye', referring to its large eyes.